Hezekaih/Electronic-Store-Data-Analysis-with-Python/README.md

 - What time should we display advertisemens to maximize the likelihood of customer’s buying product?
 - What products are most often sold together?
 - What product sold the most?
 Why do you think it sold the most?
+# All the sales Data and the Visualization Ouputs can be gotten from:
+-Electronic Store Analysis ZIP Folder